anandjoshi91/thumbnailed/design/index.md

 ### Image processing

 We can use smart cropping to crop faces or important features of a large image.
 There are many computer vision tools available to do that.

+### General

+Since this is just a demo app, logging, exception handling and in general app structure might not be perfect and can be improved.